y-takefuji/AIethics/README.md

 # AIethics

+The following peer-reviewed articles substantiate the important role of ethics in AI.

 Y. Takefuji,Greener technology of lithium batteries is needed for healthy humans and nature, Ethics,Medicine,& Public Health, https://doi.org/10.1016/j.jemep.2021.100744 Ethics,Medicine,& Public Health (2021)

 Takefuji, Y. An Urgent Call to Action: The Absolute Necessity to Ban Asbestos Production and Sales.
 Science of the Total Environment.
 (2023). https://doi.org/10.1016/j.scitotenv.2023.167557